*DISCLOSURE - This post may contain affiliate links however, I will never recommend anything that I do not believe in and/or use myself.

 7. Safety & Security

-Knowing that my baby is safe and secure attached to me is much nicer than putting them in a pack n play or letting them run loose.
+Knowing that my baby is safe and securely attached to me is much nicer than putting them in a pack n play or letting them run loose.

 It is also very convenient when you have a toddler that likes to run away in public.
 Now that my son is fifteen months old having him in a carrier on my back allows me peace of mind while we are out of the house.